mjwheatley/npm-package-starter/README.md

 The package contains a simple "hello world" based on TypeScript, tested through Vitest and linted with ESLint, Prettier, Secretlint, Cspell, and CommitLint.
 It also provides a Husky pre-commit hook to run some linting based on prettier and eslint and run tests, so you can simply `git add` and `git commit` without worrying about anything else.

-# Engineering Enablement

-This monorepo contains our shared packages.

 ## Local development

 Please make sure you have [`Node.js`](https://nodejs.org/) and [`pnpm`](https://pnpm.io/) installed.